Harvey Kurtzman: Early career (1942–1949)

 Kurtzman continued to do odd jobs in 1942 until he got his first break in the comics industry at Louis Ferstadt's studio, which produced comics for Quality, Ace, Gilberton, and the Daily Worker.
 His first published work there was assisting on issue #5 (September 1942) of Gilberton's Classic Comics, which features an adaptation of Moby Dick.
 His first pencil job appeared in Four Favorites #8 (December 1942).
 He produced a large amount of undistinguished work in 1942 and 1943, which he later called "very crude, very ugly stuff", before he was drafted in 1943 for service in World War II.

 Kurtzman trained for the infantry, but was never sent overseas.
 He was stationed in Louisiana, North Carolina, South Carolina, and Texas.
 He illustrated instruction manuals, posters, and flyers, and contributed cartoons to camp newspapers, and newsletters.
-While there, he was invited by publisher and cartoonist L. B. Cole to draw the "Black Venus" superheroine, packaged for publisher Rae Herman's Orbit Publications.
-In 1944, he did work for several local publications while stationed in North Carolina, and had several gag cartoons in Yank by the end of October 1945.
+While on furlough, he was invited by editor and cartoonist L. B. Cole to draw the "Black Venus" superheroine, packaged for publisher Rae Herman's Orbit Publications.
+Kurtzman did two Black Venus stories, his first comics work all in brushwork, which were published in Contact Comics in 1945 and 1946.
+In 1944 he also did freelance work for several local publications while stationed in North Carolina, and had several gag cartoons in Yank by the end of October 1945.
 The quantity of work allowed Kurtzman to hone his style, which became more refined and distinct.

 After his discharge following the war, Kurtzman found competition fierce in the comics industry, as freelancing replaced the system of packaging shops.
 He applied to the newspaper PM, but his portfolio was rejected by cartoon editor Walt Kelly.
 After a series of short-lived assignments and partnerships, Kurtzman got together with former Music and Art alumni Will Elder and Charles Stern.
 They opened Charles William Harvey Studio in 1947, but had difficulty getting work.
 The three had little business sense.
 Kurtzman managed the bills.
 In their Broadway studio, which Kurtzman kept open until the end of 1951, they sublet space to cartoonists such as John Severin, Dave Berg, and René Goscinny.

 Kurtzman had been doing crossword puzzles for publisher Martin Goodman since early in his career.
 A distant relative of Goodman's, Stan Lee, worked as an editor for Goodman's Timely Comics (a precursor to Marvel Comics).
 He offered Kurtzman work doing one-page fillers, work that paid little.
 Lee named the strip Hey Look!, and Kurtzman produced 150 episodes of it from 1946 until 1949.